City of Guelph

 Downtown shared waste container pilot program

-The Downtown shared waste container pilot program is part of ongoing revitalization efforts in Downtown Guelph.
-Beginning on August 25, 2025, eligible Downtown businesses and residents can register for secure access to shared organics, recycling and garbage containers in three key locations.
+Through the pilot program, eligible Downtown businesses and residents can register for secure access to shared organics, recycling and garbage containers in three key locations.
 Each site is locked and accessible 24/7 only for participating businesses and residents with a special code provided upon registration.
-The pilot program will conclude on Wednesday, December 31, 2025, but may be extended into 2026.
+The pilot program has been extended into 2026 thanks to the positive feedback from Downtown residents and businesses.
+We will keep registered participants informed of any changes and updates as the program evolves.

 If you wish to report concerns or issues about the Downtown shared waste container sites, please contact: